gitter-badger/CLOUD-ATLAS/README.md

 # Looking to build a new [Progressive Web App](https://web.dev/progressive-web-apps/) and not sure where to get started?
 ## This is what you are looking for!
 The PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit with [Cesium](https://cesium.com/platform/cesiumjs/) integration includes everything you need to start building a production ready PWA with location-based services and follows all best practices.

+## If you already have an app/website check out [pwabuilder.com](https://pwabuilder.com) They provide all tools to get your existing repo on the PWA track.
+Don't forget to check out their blog.
+These guys from Microsoft and Google definitly know what they are doing.

 # Why PWA?
 Deep insight into the realm of PWA - The future of the internet and apps
 Progressive Web Apps - PWA Roadshow: https://youtu.be/z2JgN6Ae-Bo